The Airmen's Stories - F/O P R-F Burton

 Burton learned to fly with the University Air Squadron and was

 called up in October 1939.
 After completing his training at FTS

-Cranwell he arrived at 6 OTU, Sutton Bridge on June 22nd 1940 to convert to Hurricanes and joined 249 Squadron at Church Fenton on July 21st.
+Cranwell he arrived at 6 OTU Sutton Bridge on 22nd June 1940 to convert to Hurricanes and joined 249 Squadron at Church Fenton on 21st July.

 at little more than treetop height, but the German pilot, the Gruppe Kommandeur of V/LGI, Hauptmann Horst Liensberger, was unable to shake him off.